-Yes, you can change your electric company even if you owe money.
+Yes, you can switch your electric company even if you owe money.
 If you’ve found cheaper electricity rates in Texas and have owed money to your old energy provider, then you can switch to a new energy provider.
-On the other hand, if you’re owed money for longer than 28 days, you cannot switch to your new electricity supplier until all the debt has been paid off.
+On the other hand, if you’re owed money for more than 28 days, you cannot switch to your new electricity supplier until all the debt has been settled.

 Texas electricity rates vary depending on your ZIP code and the utility company.
 Power to choose is there to make your job of searching for the lowest electricity rates in Texas easies and hassle-free.
 Always make sure that you understand all the electric rates the electric providers in your area offer before going electricity shopping.

 Choosing trusted energy providers and avoiding variable rates will save you a lot of headaches in the long run, as electricity rates in Texas vary significantly.
 You should customize the electric rates you pay for for your electricity needs, so compare as many providers as you can.
 Only this way will you be able to save some money and pay affordable energy prices for years to come.